ugene1213/Yowl/README.md

 ![reviews](app/assets/images/reviews.png)

 ## Features To Add Soon

-- [ ] User Profile Page
+### User Profile Page

-- [ ] Mark reviews as interesting, funny, cool, etc.
-- [ ] businesses page for business owners
+I want to add a User profile page where users can keep track of all their reviewws and customize their information and profile picture

+### Marking reviews

+I want users to be able to mark reviews as interesting, funny, cool, etc..
+I would implement this feature using the MVC pattern and have each marking be represented by an object.

+### Improve Business Show pages

+Instead of just saving all it's reviews, business show pages should also hold other information about the business, such as price, hours of operation, and additional pictures.